ismailuddin/mongo-dash/docs/source/installation.md

 ## Installation
-Install mongodb_viz package using `pip` from the command line:
+Install mongo_dash package using `pip` from the command line:

 ```shell
 $   pip install .